Halki seminary: History

 The seminary is located on the site of the Monastery of the Holy Trinity, founded by Patriarch Photius I almost a thousand years before the foundation of the theological school.
 During Ottoman rule the monastery fell into disrepair.
 In 1844, Patriarch Germanos IV converted the monastery into a school of theology, which was inaugurated on 1 October 1844.
 All the buildings, except for the 17th-century chapel, were destroyed by the 1894 Istanbul earthquake, but were rebuilt by architect Periklis Fotiadis and inaugurated on 6 October 1896.
 These buildings were also renovated in the 1950s.

+Building of theological school on the hill of Hope.
+Drawing, end of XIX century.

 When established in 1844, the school had seven grades, four high school level and three higher level (theological grades).
 In 1899, the high school division was dissolved and the school functioned as an academy with five grades.
 In 1923, on the establishment of the Turkish Republic, the seven-grade system was restored (4 high school + 3 higher level).
 In 1951, it was changed to 3 high school + 4 higher level.

 The facilities include the Chapel of the Holy Trinity, sports and recreational institutions, dormitories, an infirmary, a hospice, offices, and the school's library with its historic collection of books, journals, and manuscripts.
 The library contains over 120,000 books.

 There have been 990 graduates of the theological school and many have become priests, bishops, archbishops, scholars, and patriarchs.
 Many former students are buried in the grounds of the school.
 Orthodox Christians from around the world have attended and graduated from the theological school and the alumni are distributed around the world.